 Most babies start teething between 6 and 12 months of age, but that doesn't mean your 3-month-old is totally immune.
-Parent 24 notes that, for some parents, 3 month old teething can be a reality, which means that while navigating early sleep and feeding with your newborn, you might also be dealing with a sore mouth.
+The Nemours Foundation notes that, for some parents, 3 month old teething can be a reality, which means that while navigating early sleep and feeding with your newborn, you might also be dealing with a sore mouth.
 If your 3-month-old seems to have all the hallmarks of a teething tot, you may need to adjust how you help your little one through the pain and irritability that can accompany his or her first tooth.

 Your baby might start experiencing the symptoms of teething long before that first tooth makes its appearance.
 Knowing the signs of teething can help you stay calm when your usually mild-tempered baby starts to become fussy or exhibit some of the other classic teething symptoms, such as: